Peter Graham (Marxist): Early life

 Graham was born in 1945 with father Joseph Graham and raised in The Coombe, Dublin.

 Graham was born into a Catholic family, but relinquished religion later in life.

 Activism

 Graham worked as an electrician for the CIÉ and was a trade union activist in Ireland and London, England.

 Briefly a Labour Party member, Graham left in disillusionment and became a Trotskyite joining the Connolly Youth Movement and the Trotskyist Irish Workers Group (IWG) in 1967.
 After growing dissatisfied with the ideological stance of the IWG, Graham left and started the League for a Worker's Republic.
-He was also the chair of the Young Socialistsand a member of the International Marxist Group.
+He was also the chair of the Young Socialists and a member of the International Marxist Group.

 After IWG collapsed, some members started the People's Democracy organisation, with some of them starting the Saor Éire organisation.
 While sources identify Graham as a member of Saor Éire, This Week magazine rejects that.
 He organised a meeting bringing Saor Éire and others together in 1968.
 He was friends with D.R.
 O’Connor Lysaght, who both broke away from the International Marxist Group.